 How can we begin to explain something that really is far easier to do than to describe.
 This type of sailing has history with a capital H. It commenced as free sailing when the only form of control was the set of the sails.
 Difficult or what?
 It then moved on to control by the Braine Gear method.
 Still very difficult but better.
 The invention of the vane steering gear revolutionised things.
 (The full size guys even picked up on this idea).
 Vane gear has made free sailing a thing of beauty.
 There is no better sight than a properly trimmed yacht thrashing to windward, having its course adjusted by the self tacking vane gear reacting to every minute wind change.
 Other, than one powering downwind flying a spinnaker.
 Awesome stuff and very addictive.

 Ready for the start Free Sailing is pure Match Racing, each boat in the fleet sails each other.
 With Match Racing you either win or you loose.
 There are no places to console yourself with, just some points or nothing!
 Events are a series of races (called boards) sailed in pairs the length of the lake, one on a beat and the other on a run, against each of the other entrants on a one to one basis.
 This is the way that yachts were raced competitively from the very beginning, before the turn of the century, until the mid 1970’s when radio started to take off.
 The winner is calculated on points scored.
 Free sailing is now carried out at a handful of hard edged lakes by a dedicated bunch of die hard skippers (with wicked senses of humour).
-The 6metre Class has its free sailing National Championship that alternates between the Birmingham and Bournville clubs.
+The 6 metre Class did have a free sailing National Championship that alternated between the Birmingham and Bournville clubs.
 The A Class has its free sailing National Championship that alternates between the Fleetwood and Gosport clubs.

 If you would like your Six Metre added to the boatography contact the webmaster with a picture and details.